 — Andrew Marchand (@AndrewMarchand) April 16, 2018

-Radio stations make most of their money when listeners or potential listers are commuting to and from their jobs, and against that backdrop, WFAN’s morning presentation is also struggling.
+Radio stations make most of their money when listeners or potential listeners are commuting to and from their jobs, and against that backdrop, WFAN’s morning presentation is also struggling.
 Formerly the top-rated Boomer & Carton show (Boomer being ex-NFL quarterback Boomer Esiason), Craig Carton stepped down from the station in September 2017 following his arrest in connection with an alleged Ponzi scheme.
 Carton has denied the allegations and subsequently launched an online show.

 The replacement, Boomer & Gio (Greg Giannotti), dropped to seventh place in the winter ratings book, according to the Bob’s Blitz website.